- 2016 Mississauga Urban Design Award - Award of Excellence

 Deerfield Hall was constructed in 2014.
-It replaced half of the old North Building, with plans to replace the rest of the building currently underway.
+It replaced half of the old North Building, with the second half of the construction completed in 2018.

-In keeping with UTM's committment to Grow Smart, Grow Green, the building will be certified LEED silver.
-Certification is currently pending.
+In keeping with UTM's commitment to Grow Smart, Grow Green, the building is certified LEED Silver.

 Green features of the building include:

-- The building has 2 green roofs.
-Green roofs have many benefits.
-They reduce the urban heat island effect; provide habitat for wildlife; the soil helps to insulate the building; and they also help to reduce stormwater runoff.
+- The building has two green roofs.
+Green roofs have many benefits: They reduce the urban heat island effect; provide habitat for wildlife; the soil helps to insulate the building and they also help to reduce stormwater runoff.

 - Low-flow plumbing fixtures, which greatly reduce water use in the building as compared to a conventional building

-- A rainwater reuse system.
-When it rains, the water that falls on the roofs of the building is directed to large underground cistern.
+- A rainwater reuse system: When it rains, the water that falls on the roofs of the building is directed to a large underground cistern.
 The collected rainwater is used for flushing toilets, cutting down on the need to use potable water.

-- The building uses low-emitting paints, adhesives, and sealants, which also helps to improve indoor air quality.
+- The building uses low-emitting paints, adhesives and sealants which also help to improve indoor air quality.